Panax Ginseng: Uses, Benefits and More About This All-Star Adaptogen

 - Ashwagandha: An Ayurvedic herb that’s become incredibly popular over the years, ashwagandha can help your body manage occasional stress.
-Stress Relief Collagen Protein provides 600mg of this adaptogen, along with other science-backed ingredients.
-Or, you can consume ashwagandha via Bulletproof Zen Mode, a holistic relaxation supplement that helps reduce stress and support improved focus.†
+You can consume ashwagandha via Bulletproof Zen Mode, a holistic relaxation supplement that helps reduce stress and support improved focus.†

 - Holy basil: Also known as tulsi, holy basil is another Ayurvedic herb that has research-backed benefits.
-Like ashwagandha, we included this adaptogen in Stress Relief Collagen Protein and Zen Mode to support your body’s stress-busting abilities.†
+Like ashwagandha, we included this adaptogen in Zen Mode to support your body’s stress-busting abilities.†

 - Rhodiola: Like Panax ginseng, rhodiola is a perennial flowering plant that’s been used in traditional medicine for centuries.
 Grown in cold regions of the world, this adaptogenic herb has been shown to help curb fatigue.†

 - Turmeric: Foodies should already be familiar with the flavor-enhancing properties of turmeric.
 However, this brightly colored spice does more than transform the hue and taste of a dish.
 Turmeric, which is rich in curcumin, can help support a healthy inflammation response, which makes Bulletproof Curcumin Max and Bulletproof Turmeric Gummies smart choices for those who train hard and need a little help with recovery.†